 Mount Temple is a major peak at 3543 m.
 This particular hiking route is considered a very difficult upward scramble and rock fall from hikers above is a major concern.
 Helmet, mountaineering and route finding experience is an absolute must if to be attempted as several people have lost their lives underestimating this scramble.
 As for us, the thought of challenging the next trailhead did not occur to us.
 It was 10 degree Celsius in Larch Valley, but as we stood there on Sentinel Pass lookout, it felt like and was probably minus 30 degree Celsius.
 Icicles were making shops on my nose, and taking more than 2 pictures at a time was painful.
 It was time to reverse our hike, before the path ice over completely.

-Note: If you are not an avid hiker and prefer a less adventurous option, you might prefer the hiking at Jasper National Park.
-It is just as beautiful but much less strenuous.
+Note: Valley of the Ten Peaks, Larch Valley and Sentinel Pass may be a bit strenuous.
+If you are not an avid hiker and prefer a less adventurous option, you might prefer the hiking at Jasper National Park.
+It is just as beautiful but much less physically challenging.

 Being well-prepared is essential for any long day hike.
 However, hiking in Banff carries with it a few little extra you should keep in mind —if you want to challenge their trails.